braze-inc/braze-docs/_docs/_help/help_articles/content_cards/empty_content_card_feed.md

 You cannot send cards to users who do not exist.
 Therefore, by definition, new users will not have any cards in their feed on their first session.

-To ensure a new user receives cards, [create a Content Cards campaign]({{ site.baseurl }}/user_guide/message_building_by_channel/content_cards/overview/#content-cards) that is triggered on session start events (with no re-eligibility, so that users only receive the campaign once).
+If you want a new user to receive cards, [create a Content Cards campaign]({{ site.baseurl }}/user_guide/message_building_by_channel/content_cards/overview/#content-cards) that is triggered on session start events (with no re-eligibility, so that users only receive the campaign once).
 They will receive this card on their next session.

 Alternatively, you can send the card in their first session; just call `requestContentCardsRefresh` on the SDK during that session, a few seconds after calling `requestImmediateDataFlush`.